 Your ability to interact with people from various backgrounds will make a huge difference in your success as a property manager.
 The stronger your communication skills, the more people will want to deal with your company, and the more business you’ll be able to bring in.

 As a property manager, you’ll be dealing with repair and maintenance issues on a daily basis.
 If you can at least have a general idea of what to do in these situations, you’ll be able to better serve your clients.

 - Attention to detail

 What is the career outlook for property managers?

-Employment of property, real estate, and community association managers is projected to grow 11 percent from 2016 through to 2026.
+Employment of property, real estate and community association managers is projected to grow 11 percent between 2016 and 2026.

-1) Rental owners are becoming more and more aware of the importance of property management firms.
+1) Rental owners are becoming more aware of the importance of property management firms.

 Where do property managers work?

-Rental managers work in a variety of different companies.
+Rental managers work in a wide variety of companies.
 Some of these include: